Consensys/eth-lightwallet/README.md

 A minimal ethereum javascript wallet.

-## Security advisory

-Please make sure to update to a version higher than 2.3.3.
-Previous versions contained a bug that could generate addresses that were unrelated to the HD seed if the wrong value of `pwDerivedKey` was passed in to `generateNewAddress()`.
-This could lead to loss of funds.

 ## About

 LightWallet is a HD wallet that can store your private keys encrypted in the browser to allow you to run Ethereum dapps even if you're not running a local Ethereum node.
 It uses [BIP32][] and [BIP39][] to generate an HD tree of addresses from a randomly generated 12-word seed.